oracle-livelabs/oci/oci-migration-essentials/rclone/rclone.md

 > **Note:** If you could not create or list the bucket, take another look at your `rclone.conf` file and make sure all the parameters are setup correctly for your tenancy and your OCI Command Line configuration file path.

-## Task 3: Use Rclone to create some test files to migrate into OCI Object Storage
+## Task 3: Use Rclone to Create Some Test Files to Migrate into OCI Object Storage

 1. Create a test directory or folder to stage the test files on your laptop or workstation